abrarrahmanabir/LOCAS/README.md

 ## How to Run Inference

 ### Requirements:
-- Pre-trained model: `trained_DeepRNAtwist.h5`
+- Pre-trained model: `Trained_models` folder contains the pretrained encoder and classifier.
-- Input dataset: `Data/combined_full.csv`
+- Input dataset: `Data/merged_output.csv`
-- Language model embeddings must be loaded as part of the inference process : `emb.pkl`.
+- Language model embeddings must be loaded as part of the inference process.
-- You can find them in : https://drive.google.com/drive/folders/1giw02VxTG_Eg2HzNyW0xmtWtfjPoBskA?usp=sharing

 ### Steps to Run Inference:

 1. **Prepare the Input Data**:
-   Ensure that the input file `Data/combined_full.csv` is available in the repository's `Data/` folder.
-This CSV file contains the RNA sequence and angles for which you want to predict torsion angles.
+   Ensure that the input file `Data/merged_output.csv` is available in the repository's `Data/` folder.
+This CSV file contains the RNA sequence and localization labels.

 2. **Load the Pre-trained Model**:
-   The pre-trained model `trained_DeepRNAtwist.h5` is included in the repository.
+   The pre-trained models  are included in the `Trained_models`.
 The inference script will load this model automatically to perform predictions.

 3. **Load Language Model Embeddings**:
    For the inference process, the necessary language model embeddings  `emb.pkl` have to be loaded for prediction.